marvinrusinek/portfolio/README.md

 My portfolio website is live on www.marvinrusinek.com

-The goal of this project is to demonstrate Angular expertise in:
+The website demonstrates my Angular expertise with:
    - Component Architecture
    - Angular Material
    - Two-way data-binding and working with JSON data